Woman of Substance™

 During the month of August, the AWCA holds its annual Woman of Substance Awards Fundraising Gala, where the award is bestowed upon deserving recipient.
 The event is not only about honouring a woman who has reached the pinnacle of their professional journey and has demonstrated commitment towards the development of women and communities, but also a platform whereby funds are raised for the AWCA bursary programme.
 In light of a key challenge facing aspirant Chartered Accountants being a lack of funding, the AWCA bursary programme was launched in 2005.
 Through which financial support is provided to black female students studying towards the Chartered Accountancy (“CA”) qualification.
 The majority of funds are raised through the annual Woman of Substance Award Gala.The AWCA Woman of Substance Award was created to honour women who drive the erosion of stereotypes and break down barriers for the creation of opportunities for the participation of black women in key strategic areas of business; mentor young women and participate in society by contributing towards social upliftment in communities which they come from or any other communities in South Africa or the rest of continent.

-Dr Judy Dlamini Honoured with the 2018 AWCA Woman of Substance Award
+Dr Mahlati honoured with the 2019 AWCA Woman of Substance Award

 Previous recipients of the accolade include: